broadinstitute/poolq/README.md

 other information that can be used to troubleshoot experiments.
 These include match percentages, barcode locations, matching correlations between barcodes, and lists of frequently-occurring unknown barcodes.

+## Documentation
+For information on how to run PoolQ and its various modes and options, please see the [manual](docs/MANUAL.md).
+We also maintain a [changelog](CHANGELOG.md) listing updates made to PoolQ.

+As of version 3.5.0, the source code to PoolQ is available under a [BSD 3-clause license](LICENSE).
+We welcome contributions to PoolQ and have created a [contributor guide](CONTRIBUTING.md).
+Additionally, we maintain a [list](NOTICE.txt) of other open-source libraries PoolQ depends on, along with links to associated licenses.

 ## Changes in PoolQ 3

 PoolQ was completely rewritten for version 3.
 The new code is faster and the codebase is much cleaner